Locally Prominent Semantic Features

 The input devices can include keyboards, touch-sensitive devices (e.g., a touch screen display), buttons (e.g., ON/OFF buttons, YES/NO buttons), microphones, and cameras (e.g., cameras that can get used for the detection of gestures and facial expressions).

 The memory devices and the mass storage devices get illustrated separately.
-However, the memory devices and the mass storage devices can be regions within the same memory module.
-The computer can include additional processors, memory devices, network interfaces, which may get provided separately or on the same chip or board.
+But, the memory devices and the mass storage devices can use regions within the same memory module.
+The computer can include more processors, memory devices, network interfaces, which may get provided separately or on the same chip or board.
 The memory devices and the mass storage devices can include computer-readable media, including, but not limited to, non-transitory computer-readable media, RAM, ROM, hard drives, flash drives, and other memory devices.

 The memory devices can store instructions for applications, including an operating system associated with various software applications or data.
 The memory devices can get used to operating various applications, including a mobile operating system developed specifically for mobile devices.
 As such, the memory devices can store instructions that allow the software applications to access data, including wireless network parameters (e.g., the identity of the wireless network, quality of service), and invoke various services including telephony, location determination (e.g., via global positioning service (GPS) or WLAN), and wireless network data call origination services.
 In other embodiments, the memory devices can become used to operate or execute a general-purpose operating system that operates on both mobile and stationary devices, such as smartphones and desktop computers, for example.